traci-porter/easypost.github.io/README.md

 For more information, see [Shipments](https://www.easypost.com/docs/api/curl#shipments) and [Rates](https://www.easypost.com/docs/api/curl#rates).

 > **_NOTE:_**
-> * The simple example below uses USPS as the carrier.
+> The simple example below uses USPS as the carrier.
 Feel free to add additional carriers.
+See [Adding Carrier Accounts](https://support.easypost.com/hc/en-us/articles/360037347912-Adding-Carrier-Accounts) for details.

 ### Example: Create a shipment and get rates
+The following example shows how to create a shipment and get rates.

 #### Request
  ```
  EASYPOST_API_KEY
  Content type: application/json